2024 Château Lynch Bages Blanc de Lynch-Bages

 Blanc de Lynch-Bages 2024 – lively freshness from Pauillac

 The Blanc de Lynch-Bages 2024 is one of the most refined dry white wines from the Médoc.
 Sourced from 7 hectares of Garonne gravel soils around Pauillac, this wine reflects the precision and energy of the Famille Cazes team.
-In a year when adaptability was key, this white wine delivered a remarkably aromatic and pure expression of Sauvignon Blanc, Muscadelle and Sémillon.
+In a year where adaptability was crucial, this white wine delivered a remarkably aromatic and pure expression of Sauvignon Blanc, Muscadelle, and Sémillon.

 Climate and harvest

-2024 started with an extremely wet winter and mild temperatures, which led to early bud break.
-Spring brought a lot of rain and disease pressure, especially mildew, but thanks to quick and careful intervention, the potential of the harvest was preserved.
-The summer was dry, without extreme heat, which benefited the freshness and aromatic precision of the grapes.
-Some rain fell at the end of September, which contributed to extra balance just before harvest.
+2024 began with an extremely wet winter and mild temperatures, leading to early bud break.
+Spring brought significant rain and disease pressure, particularly powdery mildew, but thanks to swift and careful intervention, the harvest's potential was preserved.
+The summer was dry, without extreme heat, which enhanced the freshness and aromatic precision of the grapes.
+Some rain fell in late September, contributing to additional balance just before harvest.

-The white grapes were harvested between September 12 and 18 , in glorious weather and at optimum ripeness.
+The white grapes were harvested between September 12th and 18th , in bright weather and at optimum ripeness.

 Vinification and maturation